SweepCasinos > Vegas Gems

 Pros

-• Top package (1M S) includes 1001 bonus Gems
+• The top package (1M S) includes 1001 bonus Gems

-• UI remembered last used payment method
+• The UI remembered last used payment method too

 Cons

-• Gems can’t be bought directly anywhere
+• Gems cannot be purchased directly anywhere

 💬 Comment